-Benedictine University has a 35 year history of excellence in nutrition.
+Benedictine University has a nearly 40 year history of excellence in nutrition.
 We offer an undergraduate B.S. in Nutrition and Dietetics major program, which is a Didactic Program in Nutrition and Dietetics (DPD).
-Our DPD is one of five programs in Northern Illinois that are accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+Our DPD is one of six programs in Northern Illinois that are accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
 Students completing the DPD degree program are eligible to apply for acceptance into accredited Dietetic Internship programs.

 Successful completion of the combined Master / Dietetic Internship program qualifies one to sit for the registration examination to become a Registered Dietitian Nutritionist (RDN).
 We offer a Master of Science (M.S.) in Nutrition and Dietetics.
 Students must have completed a DPD to apply to these combined Master / Dietetic Internship programs.

 Our Master of Science (M.S.) in Nutrition and Wellness program prepares students to become vital ingredients in community-based nutrition and wellness programs.
 This online program provides a solid nutrition foundation, with the option to select a Health Education or a Nutrition Entrepreneurship concentration.